SyntaxC4/MicrosoftAzureWebSitesCheatSheet/_posts/02-01-01-Deployment.md

 ##### Web Hooks

 Allows URLs to be registered as Web Hooks.
-Informtion will be posted to the URL when events occur.
+Information will be posted to the URL when events occur.

+#### Hooking the Deployment

 ### KuduExec

 {% include html-panel-kuduexec-install.md %}

-KuduExec enables command-line access to a Windows Azure Web Site.
+KuduExec enables command-line access to a Microsoft Azure Web Site.
 Simply call KuduExec and pass in the Source Control Management (scm) endpoint of the website as the first parameter.

 <pre>
 kuduexec https://[site-name].scm.azurewebsites.net